BLAIRCARSON/pizza-palace/README.md

 - Order section: A user can choose favorite pizza from the types(can choose one at a time)

-- After clicking 'order' the user will be given a form to fill their location.
+- After clicking 'order' the user will be given a form to fill their name,phone number and delivery location and a pop-up confirmation will pop on the screen .

 - Contact Us Section: "enter your email and subscribe, An alert will pop up on the screen that you have subscribe to get updates."